songyandong/documentation/guide/Architecture.md

 	- Encryption using the encryption key of the App only.
 	- Encryption using the encryption keys of both the App and the user.
 - The owner of an object can configure the object access in three ways:
-	- Private, only the owner can access.
+	- Private: only the owner can access.
-	- Sharable, owner can share the access to the object to a number of other users.
+	- Sharable: the owner can share the access to the object to a number of other users.
-	- Public, all users can access the object.
+	- Public: all users can access the object.
-- App developers are responsible of the content of the files in their applications.
+- App developers are responsible for the content of the files in their applications.

 ![Diagram of App sandbox](../images/guide/object_encrypt.png)
 <p style="font-size:14px; text-align:center;">Diagram of App sandbox</p>